charlycou/demo-S3-rdatadev-042025/README.md

 ### 3. Interact with Minio

 #### Create a bucket and store files with Minio UI
-Loggin to MionIO UI : `http://localhost:9001` and create a bucket.
+Loggin to MinIO UI : `http://localhost:9001` and create a bucket.
 Then upload a file in the bucket.

 #### Create a Bucket and Store Files with the MinIO Client
 - Use the `mc ls local` command to list the created bucket.
 - Then, use the `mc mb local/test` command to create a new bucket. "local" is the name of your alias in `mc` and "test" is the name of your bucket.
-- Add a new file with the mc put command.
+- Add a new file with the `mc put` command.
 - Download a file from your bucket using `mc get` command.
-- Play around with the mc cp command to copy a file:
+- Play around with the `mc cp` command to copy a file:
     - from your local system to a bucket,
     - or between two buckets.
-- Delete a file with the mc rm command.
+- Delete a file with the `mc rm` command.
-- Delete a bucket with the mc rb command.
+- Delete a bucket with the `mc  command.

 Check out the full capabilities of the mc client commands here: https://min.io/docs/minio/linux/reference/minio-mc/mc-rm.html